cogdog/truwriter/README.md

 * [UDG Agora Comparte](http://udg.theagoraonline.net/comparte) (this version has a few more custom fields and is translated into Spanish)
 * [When I Needed Help](http://web.archive.org/web/20170925000738/http://whenineededhelp.com/) (WayBack Machine archive)

-And if you make a TRU Writer site, please please pretty please fork this repo to edit this Readme with a link to your new site.
+And if you make a TRU Writer site, please please pretty please fork this repo to edit this Readme with a link to your new site, et me know via twitter [@cogdog](http://twitter.com/cogdog), or issues below.

 If you have problems, feature suggestions, small bags of gold coin for me, please [contact me via the issues area](https://github.com/cogdog/truwriter/issues) on this repo.